+3. Public Relations/Corporate Communications:

-Public Relations/Corporate Communications.
-The Public Relations/Corporate Communication concentration prepares students to strategically manage communication resources for both profit and nonprofit organizations.
+The Public Relations/Corporate Communications concentration prepares students to strategically manage communication resources for both profit and nonprofit organizations.
 Coursework prepares students to enhance a corporation's image and reputation, monitor and resolve its issues, influence relevant attitudes and opinions, in efforts to adapt the organization to its environment and the environment to the organization.
 Grounded in communication theory and the four step process, students will enhance their writing and planning skills and learn a variety of communication formats and media techniques for relating to diverse publics.

 - SPCH-S 233 Intro to Public Relations

-- SPCH-S 333 Public Relations
+- · SPCH-S 333 Public Relations Writing

 - SPCH-C 391 Public Relations Campaigns

-- NMCM-N 250 Graphic Design I
+- NMCM-N 351 Cyberculture and Community OR SPCH-C 382 Social Media Campaigns

-Bachelor of Science in Communication Arts
+Bachelor of Science in Communication

-The Bachelor of Science in Communication Arts is appropriate for students seeking employment in various fields, including public communication, public relations, journalism, and other fields that require writing, research, and presentational proficiency.
+The Bachelor of Science in Communication is appropriate for students seeking employment in various fields, including public communication, public relations, journalism, and other fields that require writing, research, and presentational proficiency.
 Other careers include integrated marketing communications, corporate and public sector consulting, speech writing, publicity, community relations, public affairs, government, public and social service, news reporting, radio, sports marketing, media relations, editing or writing for various media, business and industrial communication.
-The B.S. is also appropriate for those students seeking to enter a graduate program in communication, as those programs are typically writing and research intensive.
+The B.S. is also appropriate for those students seeking to enter a graduate program in communication.

-Students who complete the Bachelor in Science Degree in Communication Arts will have broad knowledge of communication and an in-depth understanding of various forms of writing and research within the academic discipline and related professions.
-The students will have experience conducting and presenting research in both written and oral formats.
-The students will have the ability to develop and carry out communication research.
+Students who complete the Bachelor in Science Degree in Communication will have broad knowledge of communication and an in-depth understanding of various forms of writing and research within the academic discipline and related professions.
+They will have experience conducting and presenting research in both written and oral formats.

-The Bachelor of Science differs from the Bachelor of Arts by adding more coursework in the Experiential component and the Concentrations that engage students in additional writing and research.
+The Bachelor of Science differs from the Bachelor of Arts by adding more coursework in the discipline.
 It will also require students to take a related minor, where the B.A. does not.
+The degree consists of 48 hours of coursework.